-- Client (including your client categorization as either a Retail Client or a Professional Client). - The Characteristics of the transaction that you have submitted to us including any specific instruction that you have given us - The Relevant financial instruments i.
-Professional clients ii.
+- Client (including your client categorization as either a Retail Client or a Professional Client). - The Characteristics of the transaction that you have submitted to us including any specific instruction that you have given us - The Relevant financial instruments a.
+Professional clients b.
 Retail clients